 As a lone dandelion blossoms in an abandoned parking lot, it divides the lives of several miniature people in this experimental narrative short film that examines the role of religion, capitalism, environmentalism, and fascism shot in macro perspective.
-This excerpt occurs halfway into the 12 minute film, and deals with the subject of capitalism and pollution.

 Seed Story is the latest short film created by MTV Movie Award nominated filmmaker William D. Caballero.
 The project took eight months to complete and required props to be conceptualized and created from junk, hundreds of miniatures to be meticulously painted by hand, and rigorous shooting, usually on the cement ground during hot summer days.
 The project is currently being submitted to film festivals across the world.

 In order to achieve the gritty look and feel necessary, air conditioned studio sets were eschewed in favor of on location ground level shoots during both 90 degree days and intense rain storms.
 An abandoned parking lot, littered with broken glass, became the stage upon which all the tiny action unfurled.